Skip to main content

 where \(dV\) represents a small volume element.

-Just like for mass density, we can use the charge density to understand how charge is distributed throughout a line, a surface, or a volume.
+Just like for mass density, charge density describes how charge is distributed throughout a line, a surface, or a volume.

 Determine the units for each charge density (one-, two-, or three-dimensional).
 Why are they different?